openhab/org.openhab.binding.zwave/doc/qubino/zmnhzd_0_0.md

 The ```system.battery-level2``` channel is of type ```system.battery-level``` and supports the ```Number``` item and is in the ```Battery``` category.
 This channel provides the battery level as a percentage and also reflects the low battery warning state.
 If the battery state is in low battery warning state, this will read 0%.
 ### Wind Gauge – Velocity
-Endpoint 3 receives wind speed data from Wind Gauge.
-It is capable of receiving data in range of 0.00 m/s to 88.00 m/s.
+<p&gtEndpoint 3 receives wind speed data from Wind Gauge.
+It is capable of receiving data in range of 0.00 m/s to 88.00 m/s. </p&gt

 Indicates the current velocity.